Gurunath-Mca-23/Ball_Movement/README.md

 To Run the Project: simply download this project and open in Visual Studio Code (Or) Simply drag the index file to the Browser

 Future Improvements:
-The Project is enhanced by adding more styles and animation to the Pacman
+The Project is enhanced by adding more styles and animations